lkodinsson/MARS/Basic/PHB.md

 # Primary Stats

 Each character has four Primary Stats that are used to derive other stats and abilities.
-These stats are: *Strength*, *Intelligence*, *Dexterity*, and *Resolve*.
+These stats are: *strength*, *dexterity*, *intelligence*, and *resolve*.
 All primary stats are represented by dice ranging in value from 1d4 to 1d12.
 Values beyond 1d12 include additional dice.
 These values are called dice steps, and for primary stats, these steps range from 1d4 to 2d10.

 ##### Table: Primary Stat Steps
 | Dice Step | Step Name |